(Last updated 07/13/2017)

-TetraMics roughly two weeks from receiving an order.
+TetraMics roughly one week from receiving an order.
+If you have an

-Core Sound is pleased to introduce its groundbreaking TetraMic, the first portable, single
+Core Sound is pleased to offer its groundbreaking TetraMic, the first portable, single

 point, stereo & surround sound Ambisonic soundfield microphone to be

-its type in the world.
-Compare its performance to similar soundfield
+microphone of its type in the world.
+Compare its performance to similar

-microphones selling for $3000 or more and you'll be quite amazed.
+soundfield microphones selling for $3000 or more and you'll be quite

 Based on the principles of Ambisonic recording developed by Michael